statikfintechllc/Mobile-Mirror/docs/README.md

 >
 > Mirror under construction, Coding & tunnel Bullet Proof

-⚠️*The Working Directory will be AscendAI/GremlinGPT, His tools are Architeched.
+⚠️*The Working Directory will be AscendAI/GremlinGPT, His tools are Architeched(MB-MM is one of them).
 Time to attach and Debug, Lets Scare the .org*⚠️

-> [!NOTE]
->
-> Has Application for Linux
->
-> Remote code, build, and ops on your home computer — from your phone — with zero cloud or port-forwarding.

 Built 100% hands-on dev grind, properly utilizong the multi-million dollar tools Gifted to the Public, @OpenAI.